DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/SMART-SEND/PROCESSES/Email-processing.md

 To use the Smart send functionality, select it under the Print *destination* settings when printing the given business form or report.
 If no recipient is found the selected printer setting will be used instead.

 ## Override Email Template and Filename
-The Override email ID and Override file name allows the user to specify in print management an email template and file name different to that specified in Smart Send parameters.
-The user can choose to override either Email ID or File Name or both.
+The Override email ID and Override file name allow the user to specify in print management an email template and file name different to that specified in Smart Send parameters.
+The user can choose to override either the Email ID,  File Name or both.
 If one or both options are not set to override, Smart Send will revert to that specified in Smart Send Parameters.
 The overrides can be set in runtime when selecting Smart Send as the Print destination, or in Print management setup under *Form setup* in respective Dynamics 365 modules.

 ### Print management conditions
-This override settings are particularly useful when used in conjunction with print management conditions defined in form setup.
+These override settings are particularly useful when used in conjunction with print management conditions defined in form setup.
 Print management conditions are a standard Dynamics 365 option, which allows a user to define a criteria/query (a condition) to apply different print settings.
 When using a condition, the override of either Email ID or File Name will allow a different email to be sent for each condition set.
-For example an organization may wish to send different email layouts to their commercial/organization customers compared to their retail/individual customers.
+For example, an organization may wish to send different email layouts to their commercial/organization customers compared to their retail/individual customers.
-To set the overrides, navigate to the print management setup and in the Smart Send printer destination dialog, select either or both the Override email id or Override file name.
+To set the overrides, navigate to the print management setup and in the Smart Send printer destination dialogue, select either or both the Override email id or Override file name.

 In addition to the Email ID and Filename override, the print management conditions can also determine a different report design is used.

 *Note: If a report design is specified in a print management condition, the report design must also be set up in Email parameters in the Smart Send tab.
-This is so Smart Send can resolve other Smart Send settings to be used for that report design such as Email Id, Filename, Contact/Purpose, Attachment File types, Azure Storage settings.*
+This is so Smart Send can resolve other Smart Send settings to be used for that report design such as Email Id, Filename, Contact/Purpose, Attachment File types, and Azure Storage settings.*

 ## Reprint to Smart Send
-A number of forms have Smart Send button added.
-This is a quick way of email a pdf copy of the business form or report to the account.
-Simply highlight the lines and click on Smart Send button at the top of each of these forms.
+Several forms have a Smart Send button added.
+This is a quick way of emailing a pdf copy of the business form or report to the account.
+Simply highlight the lines and click on the Smart Send button at the top of each of these forms.

 #### Customer
 * Sales quotation journal